An often overlooked cause of pain and injury are the ribs and more specifically, where the ribs join the spine known as costovertebral joints

 To be able to all do the these movements pain free and with full range, its imperative that the costovertebral joints, ribs and muscles that attach to them are mobile and moving as they should.

-If you have any of these conditions or pains or an injury that isn’t settling, it would be a good idea to make an appointment with Kate and find out if your pain is coming from these structures.
+If you have any of these conditions or pains or an injury that isn’t settling, it would be a good idea to make an appointment and find out if your pain is coming from these structures.